- NO PAGES AVAILABLE error can be caused by incompatible hardware or software, and it this guide we'll show you how to fix it.

 Bear in mind that resetting Windows 10 will remove all files and folders from the C drive, so be sure to create a backup.
 To restore Windows 10, do the following:

 - Restart your PC couple of times while your PC boots.

-- Select Remove Everything > Only the drive where Windows is installed > Just remove my files.
+- Select Remove Everything.
+Now go to Only the drive where Windows is installed and select Just remove my files.